mxstbr/mxstbr.com/pages/thoughts/bad-technical-decisions-at-spectrum.md

 It also turns out that changefeeds do not scale as well as we had expected.
 While we managed to work around it, we should not have had to. 😕

-Nowadays, I would choose a more established database and build a PubSub system on top.
+Nowadays, I would choose a more established database (Postgres?) and build a PubSub system on top.

 #### ...and use Prisma as the ORM